MartinMerkli/merkli.me/README.md

 #### Supervisorctl

-All files ending with `.conf` have to copied to `/etc/supervisor/conf.d`.
+All files ending with `.conf` have to be copied to `/etc/supervisor/conf.d`.
 Supervisorctl then has to be restarted with
 ```
 sudo supervisorctl reread
 sudo supervisorctl update